Arran Fernandez

-Arran Fernandez (born June 1995) is a British mathematician who, in June 2013, became Senior Wrangler at the University of Cambridge, aged 18 years and 6 days.
-He is thought to be the youngest Senior Wrangler ever.
+Arran Fernandez (born June 1995) is a British mathematician, an associate professor at the Eastern Mediterranean University, and a researcher in fractional calculus.
+After setting various age records for British academic qualifications, starting as a young child, he became Senior Wrangler at Cambridge University at the youngest age ever - 18 years and 6 days.
+(Note: The previous youngest was probably James Wilkinson in 1939, aged 19 years, 9 months.
+Up to 1909, the youngest was Peter Guthrie Tait in 1862, aged 20 years, 8 months.)

-Biography
+Early life and education

-Prior to university, Fernandez was educated at home, predominantly by his father, Neil Fernandez.
-In 2001 he broke the age record for gaining a General Certificate of Secondary Education (GCSE), the English academic qualification usually taken at age 16, for which he sat the examinations aged five.
-In 2003 he became the youngest person ever to gain an A* grade at GCSE, also for Mathematics.
+Starting in 2000 (aged five), Fernandez had several sequences published in the On-Line Encyclopedia of Integer Sequences (OEIS), the number theory database established by Neil Sloane.

-In October 2010, when Fernandez began studying the Cambridge Mathematical Tripos aged 15 years and 3 months, he was the youngest University of Cambridge undergraduate since William Pitt the Younger in 1773.
+Prior to university, Fernandez was educated at home, predominantly by his father, the radical educationalist Neil Fernandez.
+In 2001, he broke the age record for gaining a General Certificate of Secondary Education (GCSE), the English academic qualification usually taken at age 16, for which he sat the examinations aged five.
+In 2003, he became the youngest person ever to gain an A* grade at GCSE, also for Mathematics.